NixOS/rfcs/rfcs/0034-expression-integrity.md

     * Add key ID to contributors list if not already present
   3. Review content of new PR for general best practices
   4. Ensure signatures/hashes verified for third party code referenced
-  5. Build package and verify artifact hash matches hash contained in nixpkg
-  6. Make signed merge commit to master of NixOS/nixpkgs
+  5. Make signed merge commit to master of NixOS/nixpkgs

 ### Notes

   * Maintainer signatures should be a hard requirement
   * Maintainer and Contributor should never be the same person.
-  * Some packages may not be reproducible and should get special flag set

-## Cache maintainer

-### Workflow

-  1. Pull code from VCS repo
-  2. Compile all new nixpkgs
-  3. Publish artifacts

-### Notes

-  * signed nixpkgs now contain artifact hashes removing need for cache signing

 ## Nix Clients

 ### Workflow

-  1. Pull latest nixpkgs VCS repo
+  1. Pull latest nix expressions from VCS repo
-  2. Verify author/reviewer commit signatures for all nixpkg.
+  2. Verify author/reviewer commit signatures for all nix expressions
-  3. Attempt to fetch cached artifact during install
-  4. Verify artifact hash against hash in given nixpkg during install
+  3. Build/Install nix expression

 ### Notes

-  * Nix clients can opt to only trust reproducible builds with hashes.
+  * Local building is required for integrity as no trusted cache system exists

 # Drawbacks
 [drawbacks]: #drawbacks